 During the rebuilding stage: “I’m doing the work to rebuild myself based on who I really am.”

 With enough self-awareness, clients start to be guided toward positive action by their emotions, rather than driven to self-denial or self-destruction by them.
 It is during this stage that they are ready to start rebuilding their lives again.
 The essential question during this stage is: given your raw material (your particular brain and its unique way of functioning, as well as your environmental constraints), what can you / do you want to build?

 This may translate to building up your self-esteem, a career, your family life, your relationships – all in a way that suits how you work best.
-This stage helps you to learn how to communicate well to get your essential needs met, helps you construct positive relationships which will support who you really are, and helps you connect with your true inner callings, be they personal or professional.
+This stage helps you to learn how to communicate effectively to get your essential needs met, helps you construct positive relationships which will support who you really are, and helps you connect with your true inner callings, be they personal or professional.

 Since gifted people tend to judge themselves and build their self expectations based on their theoretical potential rather than their actual potential, they are often disillusioned by their actual progress.
-Gifted coaches know that trap and keep you from falling into it during this stage by helping you realistically build up a life based on your actual potential.
+Gifted coaches and mentors know that trap and keep you from falling into it during this stage by helping you realistically build up a life based on your actual potential.
 We help you stay realistic and focused on using your theoretical potential as a source of inspiration but not as a standard, and your actual potential as a realistic planning tool.